• How to Play

 Alternates

 Your 9th and 10th selections to your Team make up your “Alternates”.
-Should one of your “Starters” not start a race in Heat 1, your 1st Alternate will automatically take a “Starting” position and add to your overall Team Score.
-Should a second “Starter” not start a race in Heat 1, your 2nd Alternate will automatically take a “Starting” position and add to your overall Team Score.
+Should one of your “Starters” not start a race in Heat 1 or Heat 2, your 1st Alternate will automatically take a “Starting” position and add to your overall Team Score.
+Should a second “Starter” not start a race in Heat 1 or Heat 2, your 2nd Alternate will automatically take a “Starting” position and add to your overall Team Score.

 If you're registered to the “Season” Game you may also use the Alternate spots on your Team for injured or sick Team Members that you know will miss an event, but that you do not want to trade due to losing Value on that Team Member.
 NOTE: After an Event is over, while trading is open - it is the Player's responsibility to move any athletes in the Alternate position back to the starting line-up after they have been swapped.